mendersoftware/mender-docs-changelog/51.monitor-client/docs.md

   for a log collector that uses a command (as opposed to log file) while `mender-monitor` was running already, the command was not started, and 2) log regex was wrong for use with journalctl.
   ([MEN-8704](https://northerntech.atlassian.net/browse/MEN-8704))
-* Fix for mender-monitor occasionally producing malformed entries for false positives ([MEN-8710](https://northerntech.atlassian.net/browse/MEN-8710))
+* Fix an issue where short reads produced malformed entries for false positives ([MEN-8710](https://northerntech.atlassian.net/browse/MEN-8710))

 ##### Other